plone/ploneorg.core/docs/auth.rst

 Authentication
 ==============

-How we do that we the new site, hint link to the docs about the new GitHub thinngie
+How we do that on the new site,link to the docs about the new GitHub thinngie